CahyaAgong/cmlabs-frontend-internship-test/README.md

 1. Run npm install
 2. Install Live Server extension on VSCode if you don't have it yet.
 3. Run npm run dev
+4. click right on ./pages/index.html file and choose "open with live server"